jarblz/zen-homework/readme.md

 ## Tests

-Tests are run by executing the **test.sh** bash script in the executables directory
+Tests are run by executing the **test_search.sh** bash script in the executables directory

 - e.g. `cd executables`
 - `bash test_search.sh`